 Take this example: US$1 = 153 Sri Lankan rupees.
 A bottle of water costs 49 rupees, so it’s super cheap once you arrive in Sri Lanka.
 But before you go counting all those rupees, this will be offset by the cost of the flight to your destination.
 Which takes us back to that budget you would have started…you want to select a destination that isn’t really expensive to get to and also enables you to have good value for your dollar in-country.

-Typically, traveling to countries in Asia, South America, Central America and Africa will be more affordable, as will the cost of living and therefore the volunteer Program Fee will also be cheaper.
+Typically, travelling to countries in Asia, South America, Central America and Africa will be more affordable.
+It also means the cost of living, and therefore the volunteer program fee, will be cheaper.